 Given a particular describable visual attribute - say "gender" - how can one train a classifier for the attribute?
-Let us first formalize our notion of attributes.
-Attributes can be thought of as functions $\mathbf{a_i}$ that map images I to real values $a_i$ .
+Let us answer this question by first formalizing our notion of attributes.
+Attributes can be thought of as functions $a_i$ that map images I to real values $a_i$ .
+Evaluating the function can be thought of as measuring the attribute.
 Large positive values of $a_i$ indicate the presence or strength of the ith attribute, while negative values indicate its absence.